Trump’s threat to veto defense bill over social-media protections is heading to a showdown with Congress

 Section 230 covers a diverse array of digital services, including large social-networking sites, newer conservative outlets like Parler, as well as mainstream news outlets including The Post.
 There is bipartisan agreement that Section 230 as it stands is outdated, and warrants reform — especially at a time when toxic, harmful content can spread virally at the ease of a click.
 But lawmakers have bristled at a full-scale repeal — and at the administration’s attempts to shoehorn it into the defense bill.

-“I don’t think that the defense bill is the place to litigate that,” Sen. John Thune (R-S.C.), the Senate Republican Whip, told reporters Wednesday.
-“We have to pass the defense authorization bill...it’s the most important thing, arguably, that we do around here.”
+“I don’t think that the defense bill is the place to litigate that,” Sen. John Thune (R-S.D.), the Senate Republican Whip, told reporters Wednesday.
+“We have to pass the defense authorization bill. … It’s the most important thing, arguably, that we do around here.”

 This week marks the second time Trump has threatened to withhold his signature from this year’s bill, a measure Congress has passed for the last 59 years.
 The first time, in July, he pledged to oppose any defense bill that included an instruction to the Pentagon to change the names of military installations named after prominent Confederate leaders.